Centre for Addiction and Mental Health

 (416) 535-8501 ext.
 4313

-Dr. Lena C. Quilty is an Independent Scientist in the Clinical Research Department at CAMH.
+Dr. Lena C. Quilty is a Scientist in the Campbell Family Mental Health Research Institute and the Addictions Division at CAMH.

 Areas of Research